The characters of Star Trek: The Next Generation engage in artistic endeavors in many of the show’s 179 episodes.

-Commander William Riker plays jazz music, while Captain Jean-Luc Picard has his interest in Shakespeare and Ressikan music.
+Commander William Riker plays jazz music, while Captain Jean-Luc Picard has his interests in Shakespeare and Ressikan music.
 Dr. Beverly Crusher directs plays and Worf enjoys Klingon opera.
 This constant attention to art and creativity in the narratives of The Next Generation represents the Star Trek theme that in the future, humanity will improve itself.
-Picard reveals in Star Trek: First Contact that "We work to better ourselves and the rest of humanity."
+"We work to better ourselves and the rest of humanity," reveals Picard in Star Trek: First Contact.
 The fictional characters of TNG are what writer Henry Miller called “truly alive.”

 Ironic, then, that the most artistically active character from TNG is an android.
 Data is a robotic version of Pinocchio, wishing to obtain the human emotions he was denied by design.
 Data realizes that the quest, in comparison to the boon, is more meaningful, and he wishes to learn about the human experience despite his lack of emotions.
 He will not be human physically, but art provides him an appreciation for humanity.
 Indeed, art and creativity are Data’s textbooks of understanding.
-Picard, who is coaching Data in a play as King Henry teaches “you are here to learn about the human condition... and there's no better way than embracing Shakespeare” (“The Defector”).
-Data engages in numerous art forms: poetry (“Schisms”), painting (“Birthright”), acting (“The Defector” and “Emergence”), violin (“Sarek”), oboe (“In Theory”), and singing (Star Trek: Insurrection and Star Trek Nemesis).
+“You are here to learn about the human condition and there's no better way than embracing Shakespeare,” Picard teaches as he coaches Data in a play as King Henry (“The Defector”).

 Data is sometimes successful at his art, and, at other times, the crew reacts with trepidation and incredulousness at his poems or painting.
-With poetry such as Data’s “Ode to Spot” written for his cat, it is understandable that the crew is often uncertain how to react to the android’s art:
+With poetry, such as Data’s “Ode to Spot” written for his cat, it is understandable that the crew is often uncertain how to react to the android’s art:

 The reason why Data's art is successful sometimes and other times — not quite so — may be found in the ideas of poet Sir Stephen Spender who believed that the necessary traits of artists are concentration, memory, inspiration, faith and song.

-For example, in "The Defector," after Picard credits Data with a fine performance of King Henry, the android reveals he has been studying the performances of famous thespians, and Picard chides that “you must discover it through your own performance, not by imitating” (“The Defector”).
-When recommending ways to improve his poetry, Data is told by Geordi, “Next time, don't worry so much about rhyme and meter.
+For example, in "The Defector," after Picard credits Data with a fine performance of King Henry, the android reveals he has been studying the performances of famous thespians, to which Picard chides him, “You must discover it through your own performance, not by imitating."
+When recommending ways to improve his poetry, Geordi advises, “Next time, don't worry so much about rhyme and meter.
 Some of the world's greatest poets didn't pay attention to rules.”
 Spender and Geordi might suggest that Data needs to listen to his own proverbial voice.

 Maria Jose and John Tenuto are both sociology professors at the College of Lake County in Grayslake, Illinois, specializing in popular culture and subculture studies.
 The Tenutos have conducted extensive research on the history of Star Trek, and have presented at venues such as Creation Conventions and the St. Louis Science Center.
 They have written for the official Star Trek Magazine and their extensive collection of Star Trek items has been featured in SFX Magazine.
 Their theory about the “20-Year Nostalgia Cycle” and research on Star Trek fans has been featured on WGN News, BBC Radio and in the documentary The Force Among Us.
 They recently researched all known paperwork from the making of the classic episode "Space Seed" and are excited to be sharing some previously unreported information about Khan's first adventure with fellow fans.
-Contact the Tenutos at firstname.lastname@example.org or email@example.com.